HL7/davinci-deqm/input/pagecontent/OperationDefinition-bulk-submit-data-intro.md

 HTTP/1.1 202 Accepted
 ```

-Request: Submit all FHIR Observations and Procedures of interest for FHIR Measure with id "test-measure" from the Data Provider http://example.com/.
+Request: Submit all FHIR Observations and Procedures of interest for FHIR Measure with id "test-measure" from the Producer http://example.com/.

 ```
 POST [base]/Measure/test-measure/$bulk-submit-data